Ipstenu/varnish-http-purge/readme.txt

 = What version of Varnish is supported? =

-So far this plugin has been reported to successfully function on Varnish v2 through v6.
+So far this plugin has been reported to successfully function on Varnish v 2 through v 6.5.

 = Does this work with Nginx caching? =